nirrraj/bookstore-app/README.md

 Features:
 ---
-Uses JSONSchema to validate the creation and updating of book.
+Uses JSONSchema to validate the creation and updating of a product.
 Displays an error message containing all of the validation errors if book creation or updating fails.

 Integration tests